Privacy Policy

-We are pleased that you are interested in our website.
+We appreciate your interest in our website.
 Protecting your privacy is very important to us.

-We have written this data protection declaration (version 06/02/2019-311108786) in order to explain to you in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679 what information we collect, how we use data and what decision-making options you have as a visitor to this website .
+We have prepared this privacy policy (version 02.06.2019-311108786) to explain to you, in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679, what information we collect, how we use data and what choices you have as a visitor to this website.

-Unfortunately, it is in the nature of things that these explanations sound very technical, but we have tried to describe the most important things as simply and clearly as possible when creating them.
-Below we inform you in detail about the handling of your data.
+Unfortunately, it's inherent in the nature of these explanations that they sound very technical; however, we have made every effort to describe the most important points as simply and clearly as possible.
+Below, we provide you with detailed information about how we handle your data.

-I. Name and address of the person responsible
+I. Name and address of the responsible party

-The person responsible within the meaning of the General Data Protection Regulation and other national data protection laws of the member states as well as other data protection regulations is:
+The controller within the meaning of the General Data Protection Regulation and other national data protection laws of the member states as well as other data protection regulations is:

-Vogel als Prophet - Association for the Promotion of Artistic Piano Playing e.
-V
+Vogel as Prophet - Association for the Promotion of Artistic Piano Playing e.
+V.

 Email address: info@konzmusikfestival.de